Nabat: Exile

+Successor organisations

+In 1922, anarchists in Kharkiv established a new anarchist federation on the basis of the Nabat's political platform.
+The Kharkiv Nabat gained support among civil servants, rail workers and students at the Kharkiv Polytechnic Institute.
+In 1923 and early 1924, it organised strike actions, illegally printed anarchist literature and made contact with anarchists throughout Russia and Ukraine.
+In April 1924, the Cheka launched an operation against the organisation's centres, arresting its activists and shutting down its printing press.
+The Kharkiv anarchists continued organising, even planning an All-Union anarchist congress for August 1924, which prompted another wave of arrests; more than 70 of the city's anarchists were arrested.

+Over the course of the late 1920s, the Kharkiv anarchists continued their activities on a smaller scale.
+After the Makhnovist Viktor Bilash was released from prison, he made contact with them and other anarchists throughout southern Ukraine, including an underground group led by Abram Budanov.
+By 1930, the Kharkiv anarchist movement had experienced a surge in activity, as the sentences of many of its imprisoned and exiled members ended, allowing them to return to activism.
+They re-established the Kharkiv Nabat organisation, which brought together many clandestine organisers.
+The reformed Kharkiv Nabat was agitated by Joseph Stalin's collectivisation programmes and the subsequent Holodomor, which prompted them to gather funds for the establishment of a clandestine printing press.
+They also reestablished links with other Ukrainian anarchists, including some Nabat activists who were exiled in Russia.
+They planned to hold a congress of Ukrainian anarchist organisations and reestablish the Ukrainian Confederation of Anarchist Organisations, but in February 1934, the GRU launched a crackdown on the anarchist movement, arresting dozens of anarchists in Kharkiv alone and breaking up two of its artels.
+By the late 1930s, the Ukrainian anarchist movement had been effectively suppressed.

 Organization

 Structure

 Nabat had a rigid and disciplined organizational structure.
 The purpose of this organization and discipline was to make Nabat a healthy syndicate and rise above the differences of opinion of the various schools of thought of anarchism.
 It was organized by federal principles, with regional components that were answerable to each other about decisions made during the general Assemblies, even when such decisions were passed by a simple majority.
 The Secretariat, a small leading body, oversaw the workings of Nabat.
 The Secretariat was seen as “technically executive” but had rather expansive duties, including guiding the Confederation ideologically, managing the monies of Nabat, publishing the newspaper and other propaganda activities, and controlling what militants the Confederation had.
 The organization was described by Volin as "union, on a basis of federalism with some of the elements of a natural, free, and technical centralization, which is to say...fusion between fraternal and free discipline and collective responsibility."

 The Nabat had branches in many of Ukraine's major cities.
 It also helped establish a Union of Atheists and developed a youth wing, which grew particularly large in southern Ukraine.